anthony-meza/anthony-meza.github.io/_pages/about.md

 ---
 ## About Me
-I'm a PhD candidate in the MIT-WHOI Joint Program, studying the physics of the deep ocean $$(\geq 2000 \textrm{ meters})$$ using models and observations.
-My research focuses on how human-driven warming affects the deep ocean and what that means for its role in storing heat and carbon.
-Broadly speaking, I am interested in any projects that involve combining data and models (e.g., state estimation or data assimilation) to improve our understanding of the future of Earth's climate.
+I'm a PhD candidate in the MIT-WHOI Joint Program, studying the drivers of variability in the deep ocean $$(\geq 2000 \textrm{ meters})$$ using models and observations.
+In particular, I'm interested in understanding how the deep ocean changes on annual, interannual, and decadal timescales as well as testing our ability to observe that variability.

 Before starting my PhD, I earned a B.S. in Mathematics and Data Science from the University of California, Irvine.
+I'm interested in any projects that involve combining data and models to improve our understanding of the future of Earth's climate.

-Almost all of the code I write for my work ends up [on my GitHub](https://github.com/anthony-meza) at some point, feel free to check it out and/or follow me!
+Almost all of the code I write for my work ends up [on my GitHub](https://github.com/anthony-meza) (at some point)!

 ## Outreach and Leadership
   - Student Member of the American Meterological Society Committee on Climate Variability and Change (2025 - Present)